m5c/EthereumGuide/ethereum-guide.md

 ### Mining

 Mining is the most straighforward way to obtain ether.
-In essential it means to invest computational power to keep the blockchain alive.
+Essentially it means to invest computational power to keep the blockchain alive.
 Appending the chain by new blocks is nothing a puzzle.
 The miner who first resolves it is immediately rewarded by a single ether.

 You have two options for mining.